pateruu/DSA-Projects/README.md

 Projects using Data Structures and Algorithm principles.
 _____________________________________________________________________________

-This repository contains my projects and implementations from the **ECE 250 Data Structures and Algorithms Course**.
+This repository contains my projects and implementations from my **Data Structures and Algorithms Course**.
 Each project focuses on implementing efficient data structures and algorithms in C++, with practical applications to real-world problems.

 ## Table of Contents
 - [Project1: Music Playlist](#project-1-music-playlist)